chrisgibson17/django-battlenet-oauth2/README.md

 * I use http://docs.python-requests.org/ for HTTP requests.
 Install by: pip install requests
     - I'm using version 2.0.0 but any 2.* should would.
 (Current is 2.3)

+## Default Values

-* Default values are
+Default values are
+    - key           = settings.BNET_KEY
+    - secret        = settings.BNET_SECRET
+    - redirect_uri  = settings.BNET_REDIRECT_URI
     - scope         = 'wow.profile'
     - region        = 'eu'
-    These can be overridden in the constructor (see below)

-## Setting up your key/secret/redirect URi

-By default, django-battlenet-oauth2 checks your settings.py for
-* BNET_KEY
-* BNET_SECRET
-* BNET_REDIRECT_URI

-However, you can override this behavior by providing `key`, `secret` and `redirect_uri` as keyword arguments to the BattleNet() constructor.
+    - access_token  = None

-If you haven't set one of these, it will throw an Exception to let you know.
+    If you haven't set key/secret/redirect_uri, it will throw an Exception when you initialize the class, unless you override the default, see below.

+#### Overriding default values
+    These can be overridden in the constructor like so:

+    bnet = BattleNet(key='Your key', secret='Your secret', region='us', scope='sc2.profile', redirect_uri='Your redirect uri', access_token='An access token if you have one')

+    N.B.
+It is recommended that your Key & Secret are stored as environment variables rather than in your codebase

 Example: